 Here at Gordano Property Services Ltd we know you will be aware of the news in the media at the impending agent fee ban to tenants.

-However, we are ahead of the game here at GPS and will only charge you an initial fee of £100 per applicant/guarantor for referencing/administration until we know what form the ban will take.
+However, we are ahead of the game here at GPS and will only charge you an initial fee of £150 per applicant/guarantor for referencing/administration until the ban takes effect.

 We will not charge for references post tenancy but we shall be open honest in accordance with our business ethics.